• Courses

 You can also use event data in things like funnel reports, but let’s keep it for another tutorial (hopefully) in the future.

-Turning Google Analytics 4 Custom Events into Conversions
+Turning Google Analytics 4 Custom Events into Key Events

-Some events are more important than others; for example, the most important interactions were termed goals in the previous GA version, now called conversions.
+Some events are more important than others; for example, the most important interactions were called goals in the previous GA version.
+Later, they were renamed to conversions.
+And now, they are known as key events.

-If you want to learn how to configure conversions in Google Analytics 4, watch the video tutorial below or read this in-depth blog post:
+If you want to learn how to configure key events in Google Analytics 4, watch the video tutorial below or read this in-depth blog post:

 Want to learn more about event tracking in Google Analytics 4?

-Honestly, in this video, I was just scratching the surface of what you should know about event tracking.
+Honestly, in this tutorial, I was scratching the surface of what you should know about event tracking.
 If you want to learn more, head over to this blog post.
 In it, you will find topics like:

 • How to plan your event structure